 Magnetics Curve Fit Equation Tool

-The Magnetics Curve Fit Equation Tool is an Excel file for design engineers working on calculations from the formulas in 2015 Magnetics Powder Core Catalog.
+The Magnetics Curve Fit Equation Tool is an Excel file for design engineers working on calculations from the formulas in 2017 Magnetics Powder Core Catalog.
 Magnetic component engineers can compare the core performance including permeability vs. DC Bias, core loss density, normal magnetization, permeability vs. AC Flux, permeability vs. frequency, and permeability vs. temperature.
-This fully functional tool provides six comparison tables in this file based on five different powder core materials, MPP, High Flux, Kool Mu®, XFlux®, and AmoFlux®.
+This fully functional tool provides six comparison tables in this file based on five different powder core materials, MPP, High Flux, Kool Mu®, XFlux®, and Kool Mµ® MAX.

 Designing with Magnetics Powder Cores

-- Powder Core Calculations includes Winding Factor, Mean Length of Turn (MLT), DC Resistance (DCR), Wound Coil Dimensions, and Temperature Rise Calculations.
+- View the Powder Core Calculations page for a list of common calculations used by magnetics designers: Winding Factor, Mean Length of Turn (MLT), DC Resistance (DCR), Wound Coil Dimensions, and Temperature Rise.

-- Powder Core Loss Calculation provides a step-by-step method to calculate losses generated by powder cores under certain conditions.
+- View the Core Loss Calculation page for a step-by-step method to calculate losses generated by powder cores under certain conditions.

 Magnetics Ferrite Core Loss Calculator